netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-cic.md

               image: "<azure-cic-image-url>"

-   3. Update the primary IP address of the Citrix ADC VPX in the `cic.yaml` in the following field with the primary private IP address of the Azure VPX instance.
+   3. Update the primary IP address of the Netscaler VPX in the `cic.yaml` in the following field with the primary private IP address of the Azure VPX instance.